Home

 ABSTRACT

-: Introduction: The Subthalamic nucleus has emerged as a preferred target site for deep brain stimulation for various neurological disorders.
+: Introduction: The Subthalamic Nucleus (STN) has emerged as a preferred target site for deep brain stimulation for various neurological disorders.
 There is scarcity of literature on the internal structure of subthalamic nucleus.

 Aim: To study its microanatomy and quantification of its various cells in different age groups.